Skip to main content

 It measures the average number of bits required to identify an event from one probability distribution, p, using the optimal code for another probability distribution, q.
 In other words, cross-entropy measures the difference between the discovered probability distribution of a classification model and the predicted values.

 The cross-entropy loss function is used to find the optimal solution by adjusting the weights of a machine learning model during training.
 The objective is to minimize the error between the actual and predicted outcomes.
-Thus, a measure closer to 0 is a sign of a good model, whereas a measure closer to 1 is a sign of a poor-performing model.
+A lower cross-entropy value indicates better performance.

 If you’re familiar with Kullback-Leibler (KL) Divergence, you may wonder, “What’s the difference between cross-entropy and KL divergence?”
 And that’s a fair question.
 Both concepts are widely used to measure probability distributions' differences or similarities.
 Although they share some similarities, they serve different purposes.